garciaraul85/GMC_Challenge/README.md

 * Kotlin
     I chose Kotlin instead of Java for because it generates less boiler plate code and its null safety feature makes greate to reduce crashes because of null pointer exception, which is probably the most common exception.
 * RecyclerView
     I chose RecyclerViews because provides better perfomance againts listview, thanks to it's ability to recycle items because of its viewholder.
-Instead of loading 100 items at the same time, we can load 10 items at a time for example and when you scroll, you can use the items not visible to the user and then some items that you were using go out of the visibility range and as you keep scrolling, you can re-use the first items that became invisible and load new data.
+For example instead of loading 100 items at the same time, we can load 10 items at a time and when you scroll, you can use the items not visible to the user to load new data and then some of the previously visible items will go out of the visibility range and so, as you keep scrolling, you can re-use the first items that became invisible and load new data.
 * CardView
     I chose CardViews in order to follow some of the material design principles.
-* Google architecture components (Livedata + Viewmodels) I chose Viewmodels and Livedata because thanks to its lifecycle awareness, whenever there is a configuration change, the data in the viewmodel gets preserved and we can reduce potential memory leaks, as long as we don't pass an activity context to the viewmodel.
+* Google architecture components (Livedata + Viewmodels) I chose Viewmodels and Livedata because, thanks to its lifecycle awareness, whenever there is a configuration change, the data in the viewmodel gets preserved and we can reduce potential memory leaks, as long as we don't pass an activity context to the viewmodel.

     Also through the use of livedata, we can load data into our view in an asynchronously manner using an observer pattern and therefore we won't have to worry about possible race conditions between the network data loading and the view loading, when we do "viewmodel.livedata.observe", whatever gets executed inside the lambda of the call it's guaranteed to get executed after the activity and fragment gets fully loaded.

-    We can also get ride of callbacks that may come from implementing interfaces (if we've choosen MVP) and in doing so we can make our code less tight couple, because unlike MVP where presenter know about the view, in MVVM the view model doesn't know about the View and therefore it gets less tight couple ergo it gets easier to test a view model.
+    We can also get rid of callbacks that may come from implementing interfaces (if we've choosen MVP) and in doing so we can make our code less tight couple, because unlike MVP where presenter know about the view, in MVVM the viewmodel doesn't know about the View and therefore it gets less tight couple ergo it gets easier to test a view model.
 * RxJava
     I choose RxJava instead of async task, coroutines and intent services for the following reasons:
     - Async tasks have the nasty problem that if you pass the activity context to the async task and then you rotate the device, it can cause a memory leak and therefore the async task was never an option.
     - Intent service have the problem that you can't do parallel execution, unlike RxJava where you can chain calls and do parallel execution if you want to, you can even do different operations in RxJava such as map, flatmap, concatmap, zip, merge, skip, etc.
-    - Coroutines seemed like a logical option if we go with Kotlin, they are easy to use and it allows us to do sequential programming, and because we need to use Kotlin; we can do similar operations to RxJava, but its weakness comes that they don't work directly with Java.
-If I've choosen Java, I would probably have to create a wrapper if I wanted to use coroutines and also RxJava support more operations for now.
+    - Coroutines seemed like a logical option if we go with Kotlin, they are easy to use and it allows us to do sequential programming, and because we need to use Kotlin; we can do similar operations to RxJava, but its weakness comes into that they don't work directly with Java.
+If I've choosen Java, I would probably have to create a wrapper.
-    - RxJava for me is the logical option for now, because it allows us do run intensive cpu operations that may block the main thread in an asychronously manner, we can chain multiple calls, do parallel execution and manipulate our streams and it doesn't matter if we use Java or Kotlin.
-Using an observale pattern, RxJava is a powerful tool.
+    - RxJava for me is the logical option for now, because it allows us do run intensive cpu operations that may block the main thread in an asychronously manner without blocking the main thread, we can chain multiple calls, do parallel execution and manipulate our streams and it doesn't matter if we use Java or Kotlin.
 * Koin
     Dependency injection is a powerful pattern that allows us to instead of manually creating and passing the dependencies ourselves, we let some sort of factory to add the dependencies for us and we really don't have to worry about adding those dependencies ourselves.
 With this approach you take the dependencies of a class and provide them rather than having the class instance obtain them itself.
     As a consequence of DI, we get the next benefits: